A Survey of Zero-shot Generalisation in Deep Reinforcement Learning: Related Work: Surveys In Reinforcement Learning Subfields

 \section{Related Work: Surveys In Reinforcement Learning Subfields}

-While there have been previous surveys of related subfields in RL, none have covered generalisation in RL explicitly. \citet{khetarpalContinualReinforcementLearning2020} motivate and survey continual reinforcement learning (CRL), which is closely related to generalisation in RL as both settings require adaptation to unseen tasks or environments; however, they explicitly do not discuss zero-shot generalisation which is the concern of this paper (for more discussion of CRL see \cref{subsection:beyondsingle}). \citet{chenOverviewRobustReinforcement2020} give a brief overview of Robust RL (RRL) \citep{morimotoRobustReinforcementLearning2005}, a field aimed at tackling a specific form of environment model misspecification through worst-case optimisation.
-This is a sub-problem within the class of generalisation problems we discuss here, and \citep{chenOverviewRobustReinforcement2020} only briefly survey the field.
+While there have been previous surveys of related subfields in RL, none have covered zero-shot generalisation in RL explicitly. \shortciteA{khetarpalContinualReinforcementLearning2020} motivated and surveyed continual reinforcement learning (CRL), which is closely related to ZSG in RL as both settings require adaptation to unseen tasks or environments; however, they explicitly do not discuss the zero-shot setting that is the concern of this paper (for more discussion of CRL see \cref{subsection:beyondsingle}). \shortciteA{chenOverviewRobustReinforcement2020} gave a brief overview of Robust RL (RRL) \shortcite{morimotoRobustReinforcementLearning2005}, a field aimed at tackling a specific form of environment model misspecification through worst-case optimisation.
+This is a sub-problem within the class of generalisation problems we discuss here, and \shortciteA{chenOverviewRobustReinforcement2020} only briefly survey the field. \shortciteA{albrechtAutonomousAgentsModelling2018} survey methods for modelling other agents, which can be seen as a form of generalisation problem (even in single-agent RL), if the environment contains a distribution over agents.

-\citet{zhaoSimtoRealTransferDeep2020} surveys methods for sim-to-real transfer for deep RL in robotics.
-Sim-to-real is a concrete instantiation of the generalisation problem, and hence there is some overlap between our work and \citep{zhaoSimtoRealTransferDeep2020}, but our work covers a much broader subject area, and some methods for sim-to-real transfer rely on data from the testing environment (reality), which we do not assume here. \citet{muller-brockhausenProceduralContentGeneration2021} and \citet{zhuTransferLearningDeep2021} survey methods for transfer learning in RL (TRL).
+\shortciteA{zhaoSimtoRealTransferDeep2020} survey methods for sim-to-real transfer for deep RL in robotics.
+Sim-to-real is a concrete instantiation of the generalisation problem, and hence there is some overlap between our work and \shortciteA{zhaoSimtoRealTransferDeep2020}, but our work covers a much broader subject area, and some methods for sim-to-real transfer rely on data from the testing environment (reality), which we do not assume here. \shortciteA{muller-brockhausenProceduralContentGeneration2021} and \shortciteA{zhuTransferLearningDeep2021} survey methods for transfer learning in RL (TRL).
 TRL is related to generalisation in that both topics assume a policy is trained in a different setting to its deployment, but TRL generally assumes some form of extra training in the deployment or target environment, whereas we are focused on zero-shot generalisation.
-Finally, surveys on less related topics include \citet{electronics9091363} on multi-task deep RL, \citet{aminSurveyExplorationMethods2021} on exploration in RL, and \citet{narvekarCurriculumLearningReinforcement2020} on curriculum learning in RL\@.
+Finally, surveys on less related topics include \shortciteA{electronics9091363} who survey multi-task deep RL, \shortciteA{aminSurveyExplorationMethods2021} who survey exploration in RL, and \shortciteA{narvekarCurriculumLearningReinforcement2020} who survey curriculum learning in RL\@.